What Is The Cut Of A Diamond?

 ABOUT THE DIAMOND CUTTER:

-A diamond cutter builds upon his career years upon years; learning how to cut a rough diamond in order to achieve the greatest cut with the least imperfections and the least amount of loss in carat weight.
+A diamond cutter builds his career years upon years; learning how to cut a rough diamond in order to achieve the greatest cut with the least imperfections and the least amount of loss in carat weight.
 As indicated before, the greater the cut, the greater the value of the stone.

 This cut is one that we recommend as it serves as a style that is both well proportioned and carefully angled allowing it to possess a luminosity.